mbloch/mapshaper/docs/development/frame-tool-design.md

 There is deliberately no "frame this view" button.
 It was the most natural gesture for a viewport object, but once the dialog also sets an aspect ratio and a margin it became the one option whose result would not match its name: both settings silently alter the extent you just chose by eye.
-The gesture survives as **Fit view** in the resize toolbar, one step later.
 For the same reason the margin applies only to Fit visible layers — a drawn box is already the extent the user meant — while the aspect ratio applies to both, since it describes the page rather than the area.